Ferrovia della Valtellina: History

 The line was built in stages between 1885 and 1894.
 Two large railway companies dominated the area at the time.
-They were the Rete Adriatica (Adriatic network) and the Rete Mediterranea (Mediterranean network). with the opening of the Colico-Bellano section, on 1 August 1894 a complete railway service started.
+They were the Rete Adriatica (Adriatic network) and the Rete Mediterranea (Mediterranean network).
+With the opening of the Colico-Bellano section, on 1 August 1894 a complete railway service started.

 Electrification

 The Valtellina railway is notable for being an early user of electric traction.
 It was the first in Italy and the first in the world to use high-voltage three-phase alternating current for rail traction.

+In 1897, Hungarian engineer Kálmán Kandó designed an electric system and engines for the Italian railways, the electric traction system had great advantages and importance on the very steep railway tracks in the mountainous regions of Italy.
+Under his leadership the Ganz factory began work on three-phase haulage for railways.
+Based on their design, the Italian Ferrovia della Valtellina was electrified in 1902 and became Europe's first electrified main line railway.

 On 15 October 1902 the electrification began on the Lecco-Colico-Chiavenna and Colico-Sondrio sections with overhead power lines at 3,000 V, 15 Hz.
 The frequency was later raised to 15.8 Hz for reasons unknown.
 Finally, the voltage and frequency were raised to 3,600 V, 16.7 Hz, which became an Italian standard.
 Power was supplied by the Campovico hydroelectric plant.

 The line is now electrified with 3 kV direct current.